kubeflow/kubeflow/docs/gke/iap.md

 NET::ERR_CERT_AUTHORITY_INVALID
 ```

-We can use [cert-manager](https://github.com/jetstack/cert-manager) to automatically obtain and refresh LetsEncrypt certificates.
+We can use [cert-manager](https://github.com/jetstack/cert-manager) to automatically obtain and refresh [Let's Encrypt](https://letsencrypt.org/) certificates.
+Let's Encrypt is a free, automated, and open Certificate Authority.

 `cert-manager` uses `helm` for installation.
 Ensure that `helm` is installed on your cluster by running `helm version`.
 You should see both client version and server version.
 If not, make sure you install [helm](https://github.com/kubernetes/helm).